 Making sure you are using your trade mark, and using it correctly, can be crucial for your business.
 If your mark is cancelled on the basis of non-use you will face unnecessary costs.
 Trade mark management is very important to ensure your rights are protected.

 Our team of trade mark attorneys can help you manage your trade mark after registration.
-We can advise in any issues regarding ‘non-use’ from answering to revocation actions to providing correct evidence of use to helping you revoke a trade mark.
+We can advise on any issues regarding ‘non-use’ from answering to revocation actions to providing correct evidence of use to helping you revoke a trade mark.

 Owning a trade mark is great, but remember to use it!